 Cycling in Philadelphia

-Philadelphia is a remarkably bike-friendly city, with hundreds of miles of dedicated bike lanes as well as a bike-sharing system, Indigo.
-The programme is currently expanding and will consist of 350 stations around the city and more than 3,500 bikes available, once complete.
-Cycling is common as both a pastime and a mode of commute in Philadelphia.
+Philadelphia is a remarkably bike-friendly city.
+Hundreds of miles of dedicated bike lanes exist, complemented by a bike-sharing system, Indego.
+This programme is still expanding and will soon feature 350 stations around the city with over 3,500 bikes.

 Walking in Philadelphia